ruggedy/load-js/README.md

 - `type`: defaults to `text/javascript`
 - `async`: defaults to `false`
 - `charset`: defaults to `utf-8`
+- `id`: no default value
-- `url`: required if no `text` is provided.
+- `url`: required if no `text` is provided
-- `text`: required if no `url` is provided.
+- `text`: required if no `url` is provided

-> text and url are mutually exclusive.
+> text and url are mutually exclusive and you must specify one.
 If you call loadJS with a string as a parameter that string will be treated as a url.
 If you specify both, then url will be used.

 These options are described in detail [here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script).